DavidSpickett/BadgerKernel/demos/spawn/README.md

 In AMT, we store the name of a thread in a `Thread` structure.

-When we call this function, it uses the `get_thread_property` syscall to copy the name from the kernel, then stores it into the location pointed to by `name`.
+When we call this function for the current thread it will copy the name from `user_thread_info` into the location pointed to by `name`.
+If we're asking about another thread then it will use the `get_thread_property` syscall with `TPROP_NAME` to have the kernel copy it into `name`.

 ## Walkthrough